StassijnsSam/Formations/README.md

 This code already allows to draw the spline in real time, but I also wanted to make sure the spline is visible ingame.
 To do this I added splinemesh components.
 Addmesh now will be called every time after adding a point, with the index of the point that was currently added!

-For the splinemesh to work correctly it is very important both the start and end location and tangents are set.
+For the splinemesh to work correctly it is very important that both the start and end location and tangents are set.
 Since we draw the pieces one by one, it is important we update the previous segment's end tangent when a new segment is drawn.
 After that we attach the component to the spline.